 Data was collected in the first instance from CDP’s disclosure platform where possible, as well as other sources such as specialist databases and public materials from company websites including sustainability and corporate responsibility reports.

-Companies were also invited to directly participate in the data validation process by submitting information during a two–week period, at some point between 21 September and 12 October 2020.
+Companies were also invited to directly participate in the data validation process by submitting information during a two–week period, between 13th September and 22nd October 2021.

-All 30 companies were welcome to provide additional information; seven of 30 provided additional data either through the data validation process or by other means within the time period.
+All 30 companies were welcome to provide additional information; 10 of 30 provided additional data either through the data validation process or by other means within the time period.

 Disclosing company scores